 - Sampling pollen using fuchsin gel swabbing and identification of pollen using light microscopy

-- Statistical analysis in R; analysing large & long-term data sets; GLMMs; diversity and community composition using Vegan; ecological networks using bipartite.
+- Statistical analysis in R; analysing large & long-term data sets; GLMMs and GAMs with Bayesian model selection; diversity and community composition using Vegan; ecological networks using bipartite; analysis of spatial data

 - Bioinformatics using Linux and Python; analysis of NGS sequence data